meetric1/gmod_shader_guide/README.md

 And finally, `$model` just tells SourceEngine that you can put your material on a physical entity (I'm honestly not too sure why this flag exists.
 Is it for performance reasons?
 So shaders load faster?
 I honestly don't know).

 # [] - IMeshes

+I think its time we should move into IMeshes, aka procedural geometry.

+IMeshes are a brilliant way to generate and render geometry quickly.
+They allow for instancing and are very versatile because we can put information on every vertex on a model.

+`shader_example 11` is just an example of vertex coloring, and [instancing](https://en.wikipedia.org/wiki/Geometry_instancing):\
+(EXAmple 11)

+Each triangle you see is 1 mesh being rendered at that location.
+Note that this shader also introduces the `$vertexcolor` flag, which is required when toying with meshes that include vertex coloring

+I've also set `$cull` to 0 to ensure the shader runs on both sides of the triangle

+> [!NOTE]
+> Despite what the wiki says, avoid using [IMesh:BuildFromTriangles](https://wiki.facepunch.com/gmod/IMesh:BuildFromTriangles). [mesh.Begin](https://wiki.facepunch.com/gmod/mesh.Begin) is more efficient and has less memory overhead.
+Just ensure your code does not error inside of a `mesh.Begin` or you will crash (I suggest using a pcall).

+> [!NOTE]
+> To properly set up lighting on an IMesh (When using shaders like VertexLitGeneric), you will need to render a model to force SourceEngine to set up lighting.

+> [!NOTE]
+> All of the warnings on [this page](https://wiki.facepunch.com/gmod/Enums/MATERIAL) stating the primative types "don't work" are incorrect.
+They all work.

 # [] - Geometry Shaders